neo7/neo7.github.io/about.md

 I find the challenges of Machine Learning and Natural Language processing pretty intriguing and it has motivated me to develop a REGEX text parser.

-Does my work intrgues you?
+Does my work intrgue you?
 Feel free to leave your inputs on tsaurabh.in[at]gmail[dot]com

 My Text processor resides here: